wp-plugins/ebs-merchant-gateway-for-eshop/readme.txt

 * Accepts INR "INDIAN RUPEE" currency only for doing online payment(s).
 * Have TEST & LIVE mode of operations for the Gateway to check payment work flow correctly.

+Bug/Error Fix:

+* Fixed the file path missing problem by changing URL(s) of whole plugin.

 == Installation ==

 1. Download the Plugin by searching in WP Plugins repository.
-2. Upload the "ebs-mg-gateway" folder to your site's 'wp-content/plugins' directory.
+2. Upload the "ebs-merchant-gateway-for-eshop" folder to your site's 'wp-content/plugins' directory.
 3. Activate the plugin using Activate button.
 4. Proceed for ESHOP settings page & proceed further by filling details about your EBS account & enjoy.